Celebrex (Celecoxib)

 Driving and Operating Machinery

-This medicine is not expected to affect your ability to drive a car or operate machinery.
-However, be careful before driving or using machines until you know how Celebrex affects you.
+Celebrex is not expected to impair your ability to drive or operate machinery, but be cautious until you know how it affects you.

 Storage